kolinger/rd-usb/README.md

 Requirements
 --
 - UM34C/UM24C/UM25C - meter needs to be connected as serial port
     - Pairing with Windows Settings works fine.
-After successful installation some serial ports are installed in Device Manager.
+After successful pairing some serial ports are installed in Device Manager.
 In my case two.
 One of them works.
     - On Linux `rfcomm` can be used
 - TC66C - meter is using BLE instead of regular bluetooth so pairing will not work nor RFCOMM will.
     - BLE has very limited support on desktop devices, see used library for supported platforms and versions: https://github.com/hbldh/bleak#features
+- TC66C USB - meter connected with USB
+    - Meter connected with USB exposes itself as serial port, see Device Manager in Windows (or /dev/ttyUSB0 in Linux) for COM port number

 Installation
 --